Voice, Chat & Messaging

 One System, Different Surfaces

-Viventium should not feel like a different product every time you switch from chat to voice or from desktop to messaging.
+Viventium should not feel like a different assistant every time you switch surfaces.

 - longer reasoning